Tammy-Butcher/test1-rev/docs/Setup Access and Security/set-system-features/enable-okta-scim.md

       </td>

       <td>
         1. Install **Vbrick Rev Cloud App** in Okta.
-2. Configure **User and Group provisioning** in the App if you want automated user and group sync from Okta.3.
-Existing **SAML SSO** should work but you can also configure SAML SSO in the same App.
+        2. Configure **User and Group provisioning** in the App if you want automated user and group sync from Okta.
+        3. Existing **SAML SSO** should work but you can also configure SAML SSO in the same App.
       </td>
     </tr>